Peg solitaire and Conway's soldiers on infinite graphs: Infinite peg solitaire

-If we pick $\ol{S_0} = \{2\}$ as in Figure \ref{fig3}(b), then $\Z_+$ is a subray with an initial state identical to Figure \ref{fig3}(a).
-Working exclusively on $\Z_+$, we can empty each vertex except $0$, thus $\N$ is solvable.
+If we pick $\ol{S_0} = \{2\}$ as in Figure \ref{fig3}(b), then $\Z_+$ forms a \textit{subray} (that is, a ray that is also a subgraph) $R$ of $P_\infty$, with an initial state identical to Figure \ref{fig3}(a).
+Working exclusively on $R$, we can empty each vertex except $0$, thus $P_\infty$ is solvable.